AA+W - Fotolia

 While Australian home owners are proving to be enthusiastic IoT adopters, so are some industries.

-Take Woodside, a liquefied natural gas (LNG) supplier that inherited 200,000 sensors when it took full control of the Pluto LNG plant in Western Australia.
+Take Woodside, a liquefied natural gas (LNG) supplier, inherited 200,000 sensors when it took full control of the Pluto LNG plant in Western Australia.
 Although the sensors were not connected to the internet at first, they were collecting critical measurements.

 To predict better when a problem called “foaming” was likely to occur, Woodside started a six-week trial to connect Pluto’s 10,000 sensors to the Amazon Web Services (AWS) cloud, so it could schedule any remedial action without shutting down the plant.